salernolabs/rescuegroups/README.md

     //Then just run it with the API handler
     $api->executeRequest($login);

+Alternatively, if you already have a valid token and tokenHash from the Rescuegroups API, you can just call the ->setToken() function on the API handler to skip the step.

+    $api->setToken('token', 'tokenHash');

 ## Testing

 You can run phpunit tests from the command line by just running phpunit but make sure you've set the API Key environment variable.